CFelipezapata/video-downloader/README.md

 # Youtube Video Downloader
 For personal use, feel free to make changes as you wish.

+## Warning
+You may get a known error from pytube saying `AttributeError: 'NoneType' object has no attribute 'span'`

+A workaround is listed in [This discussion](https://github.com/pytube/pytube/issues/1498#issuecomment-1472963944)

 ## Setup
 create a `.env` file in the project root and add the download locations:
 ```shell